Knee and Meniscus Anatomy

 Without proper nutrition (blood supply) the menisci may partially disintegrate resulting in less cushioning and protection within the joint.
 Proper blood flow ensures nutrients and oxygen reach the area and metabolic waste is removed from the fibrocartilage.
 When functioning properly, the knee joint naturally receives blood flow through movement and the pumping action of body weight shifting from knee to knee.
 Greater blood flow results in faster and more complete healing when meniscus or ligament damage occurs.

-Ligaments are strong, elastic-like tissues that connect bone to bone and provide stability and protection to your knee joint by limiting the forward and backward movement of the shin bone.
+Ligaments are strong, elastic-like tissues that connect bone to bone and provide stability and protection to your knee joint by limiting forward, backward and sideways movement of the shin bone.
 The knee has 2 collateral (parallel) ligaments and 2 cruciate (crossing) ligaments.
 The medial collateral ligament (MCL) and the lateral collateral ligament (LCL) provide support to the knee by limiting the sideways motion of the joint and resisting extreme rotation in a partially flexed position.
 The anterior and posterior cruciate ligaments (ACL and PCL) stabilize the knee by limiting the rotation and the forward and backward movement of the joint.

 The MCL is the most commonly injured of the collateral ligaments.
 Injury is often a result of a blow to the outer side of the knee during sports.
 Since the MCL is attached to the medial meniscus, damage to the medial meniscus often occurs when the MCL is injured during a hard hit to the knee.
 The cruciate ligaments (ACL and PCL) are strong and thick providing stability to the joint.
 Together they work to prevent extreme knee motions of any kind.
 As a result, any damage to a cruciate ligament can cause noticeable instability in the knee.
 An ACL injury, the most common cruciate ligament injury, occurs when the knee is locked with the foot planted and the knee is twisted quickly.
-Athletes required to make sudden directional changes or to slow down quickly as well as those in contact sports are at high risk for ACL tears.
+Athletes required to make sudden directional changes or to slow down quickly as well as those in contact sports are at high risk for ACL tears (soccer, football, tennis, hockey).
 Minor tears may go unnoticed immediately and will appear a few hours later with pain and swelling.
 More serious ACL tears are accompanied by severe pain and often a popping sound.
-The knee may feel as though something has snapped and walking or bending the knee is usually impossible.
+With a fully torn ACL, the knee may feel as though something has snapped and walking or bending the knee is usually impossible.

 The medial collateral ligament (MCL) and anterior cruciate ligament (ACL) are ligaments of interest to meniscus tear sufferers because meniscus tears that occur due to force trauma are sometimes accompanied by tears to the MCL and/or ACL.
-When the meniscus, MCL and ACL are injured in combination it is referred to as the "unhappy triad".
+When the meniscus, MCL and ACL are all injured together, it is referred to as the "unhappy triad".

 Call now!
 Toll Free: 1-866-237-9608